ebabel-eu/react-login/CONTRIBUTING.md

 This command both builds the component and will listen locally on port 8080 where it's possible to browse to a demo app that uses `<ReactLogin />`: http://localhost:8080

 ## todo tasks
-- Add [redux](https://react-redux.js.org/introduction/quick-start) in demo but keep it optional to handle state with Redux because some users may not opt for Redux.
-ReactLogin redux support should be optional.
 - Add JSDoc to generate documentation.
 - Add ESLinting.
 - Add Jest unit tests.